knpuniversity/symfony4/knpu/ep4-security/login-form.md

 Try it again: perfect!
 Well, not *perfect* - it looks *terrible*... and there's no login form yet.
 To fix *that* part, Google for "Symfony login form" to find a page on the Symfony docs that talks all about this.
-We're coming here so that we can steal some boilerplate code.
+We're coming here so that we can steal some code!

-Scroll down a little but until you see a `login()` method that has some logic in it.
+Scroll down a bit until you see a `login()` method that has some logic in it.
 Copy the body, move back to our controller, and paste!
 This needs an `AuthenticationUtils` class as an argument.
-Add it: `AuthenticationUtils
+Add it: `AuthenticationUtils $authenticationUtils`.
-$authenticationUtils`.
 Then, these two new variables are passed into Twig.
-Copy that and also paste it.
+Copy them, and also paste it.

 In a few minutes, we're going to talk about *where* these two variables are set.
 They both deal with authentication.

-Go back to the docs and find the login form.
+But first, go back to the docs and find the login form.
 Copy this, move over and paste it into our body.
 Notice: there is *nothing* special about this form: it has a username field, a password field and a submit button.
-And, we're going to customize it, so don't look at it too closely yet.
+And, we're going to customize it, so don't look too closely yet.

 Move back to your browser to check things out.
 Bah!